bymayo/craft-dribbble/README.md

 ## Notes

+- Using the `user/likes` GET method is not available unless you contact Dribbble for a special token
-Remember, Dribbble is spelt with 3 b's.
+- Remember, Dribbble is spelt with 3 b's.
 Check your spellings 😎

 ## Roadmap